 And that's it for today.
 I hope I was able to get across that it is perfectly possible to offer excellent support while keeping the costs in check, and that YaSM provides process templates that make it easy for you to introduce professional support processes in your organization.

 Thanks for watching!
-And as always, if you have any questions we are happy to answer them in the YaSM community!
+And as always, if you have any questions we are happy to answer them!